Elastic MapReduce Quickstart¶

 runners: emr: aws_access_key_id: <your key ID> aws_secret_access_key: <your secret>

 Configuring SSH credentials¶

 Configuring your SSH credentials lets mrjob open an SSH tunnel to your jobs’ master nodes to view live progress, see the job tracker in your browser, and fetch error logs quickly.

-Make sure the Region dropdown (upper left) matches the region you want to run jobs in (usually “US East”).
+Make sure the Region dropdown (upper right, second from the right) matches the region you want to run jobs in (usually “Oregon”).

 Running a job on EMR is just like running it locally or on your own Hadoop cluster, with the following changes:

-This the output of this command should be identical to the output shown in Quickstart, but it should take much longer:
+This the output of this command should be identical to the output shown in Fundamentals, but it should take much longer:

 > python word_count.py -r emr README.txt “chars” 3654 “lines” 123 “words” 417